 Any of these bugs is a great boon to a garden, as they take care of unwanted pests hoping to make a meal of your produce.

 These amazing little critters have been around since the days when insects ruled the earth in the Silurian age, where the higher concentration of oxygen in the air caused some species to grow as big as bald eagles.

 Thankfully, they’ve shrunk since their glory days and now mostly reach a max wingspan of about seven inches across.

-They start their lives as nymphs hatching from tiny eggs and living in the water for about five years before maturing into adults and leaving the water for good.
+They start their lives as nymphs hatching from tiny eggs and living in the water for about five years before maturing into adults and leaving the water permanently.

 As mentioned earlier, the lifespan of adults is only for a few months and they live fast, eating everything in sight and reproducing quickly.

 Dragonflies come from the Odonata order in the animal kingdom, sharing their line with their cousin, the Damselfly.